-In addition, it is appropriate to apply the Industrial 3 Zone (IN3Z) to areas where particular consideration of interface issues is necessary, i.e., between existing industrial operations and sensitive land uses.
+It is appropriate to apply the Industrial 3 Zone (IN3Z) to areas where articular consideration of interface issues is necessary, i.e., between existing industrial operations and sensitive land uses.

 The purposes of the IN3Z indicate that the Zone is intended to ensure that future industrial operations maintain acceptable levels of amenity for adjacent, more sensitive land uses, such as, established residential uses.